A mature student is someone who 23 years of age or older on 1st of January in the calendar year of entry to a full-time undergraduate programme.

 Mature students can apply for up to 10 full-time Level 8 programmes and up to 10 full-time Level 6 or 7 programmes on the same application through the CAO.

 The closing date for mature student applications is 1st February.
 All applications have to be made through the CAO.Late applications may be accepted for some programmes up until 1st May.
-Please check with our Admissions office for further details.
+Please check with our Undergraduate Admissions office for further details.

 Please note that late applications are not accepted for Nursing or Midwifery programmes, or for Sport & Exercise Sciences, Physiotherapy or Psychology.